MrJeffAgency/hdofoot/README.md

   "stream": "https://example.com/live/stream.m3u8"
 }

-The "LiveMatches" component handles the live-stream interface and uses "LivePlayer" for HLS playback.
+The live-streaming interface uses "LivePlayer" to handle supported HLS streams.

+---

-Match Center
+🏟️ Match Center

 Football matches use the route:

 /match/[fixtureId]

-Example:
+For example:

 /match/401879322

-The Match Center displays information for the selected ESPN fixture.
+The Match Center provides information for the selected football fixture, including available match information, teams, scores, competition details, and live status.

+---

+🎥 Local Video Library

+HDOFOOT can access supported video files stored locally on the user's device.

+The video library uses the browser's local file/folder access capabilities rather than uploading the user's personal videos to the HDOFOOT server.

+Supported formats depend on the browser and device.
+MP4 using H.264/AAC is recommended for the widest compatibility.

+The local video system includes:

+app/videos/
+    ↓
+Local video library
+    ↓
+LocalVideoPlayer
+    ↓
+Browser / Android video playback

+---

+🔐 Authentication

+HDOFOOT can use Supabase authentication for protected application areas and server-side authentication checks.

+Private configuration should be stored in environment variables and should never be committed to Git.

+---

-Development
+🚀 Development

+1. Clone the repository

+git clone <your-repository-url>
+cd hdofoot

-Install dependencies:
+2. Install dependencies

 npm install

+3. Configure environment variables

+Create:

+.env.local

+Example:

+API_FOOTBALL_KEY=your_api_key
+TMDB_API_KEY=your_tmdb_key

+Add any additional configuration required by the project, including Supabase, Emby, authentication, or streaming services.

-Start the development server:
+4. Start the development server

 npm run dev